 - The aforementioned vagus system may release cells during yoga that help fight infection.

 - Focusing as intently as one does during yoga helps quiet the brain’s amygdala, helping you control fear and anger.

 - Yoga stretches your muscles and tendons.
 It helps improve your balance.

 Since yoga improves your physical health pretty much immediately, make sure your body is ready and able to take full advantage of yoga’s health benefits: prime it for your session by eating the right foods to help you get the strength, energy and peace that will help you make the most of the session.

 As with any exercise, if you eat too soon – or too much – before practicing yoga, you’ll feel sluggish and bloated.
-It’s best, therefore, to eat a meal no sooner than two hours before class.
+It’s best, therefore, to eat a meal no sooner than two hours before class… or not at all if you are able to practice first thing in the morning.
 Whether it’s breakfast, lunch or dinner, keep the meal smallish – no more than 300-400 calories.

 Opt for a meal of protein, carbs and healthy fats.
 Don’t eat much fiber or saturated fat – you could have an upset stomach if you do.